Walter Leal: Research

 Leal is the author and co-author of more than 220 scientific articles.

 Major services to the scientific community

 Leal served as Councilor and President of the International Society of Chemical Ecology.
 Along with Alvin Simmons, Leal served as co-chair of the 2016 International Congress of Entomology.
 At the beginning of the COVID pandemic, Leal organized a series of COVID symposia, which drew thousands of attendees.
-He recently invented and organized a symposium, “Insect Olfaction and Taste in 24 Hours Around the Globe,” to provide a platform for young scholars to highlight their recent work and interact with other well-established scholars in the field.
+In 2021, he organized a symposium, "Insect Olfaction and Taste in 24 Hours Around the Globe", to provide a platform for young scholars to highlight their recent work and interact with other well-established scholars in the field.